 Diversity And Commonality

 In Life Coaching, the 6 Human Needs is a a very useful strategy to balance and re-prioritize your life in optimal ways.
-Although this strategy was presumably birthed from Maslows heirarchy of physiological needs.
-The 6 Needs differ in that they are psychological needs that we should be aware of.
-They need to be met and continually improved upon and satisfied to achieve a higher level of happiness and fulfillment.
+Although this strategy was presumably birthed from Maslows heirarchy of physiological needs – The 6 Needs differ as they are psychological needs that we should be aware of.
+In order to achieve a higher level of happiness and fulfillment, they need to be met and continually improved upon.

 Have you ever listened to Anthony Robbins spin his magic during a strategic intervention?
 He is primarily using and mastering, the art of identifying the 6 Human Needs.